carlos-lopez-garces/carlos-lopez-garces.github.io/_projects/cdxr.md

 sitemap: false
 ---

 **CDXR** is my real-time toy renderer.
-Based on the [Falcor](https://github.com/NVIDIAGameWorks/Falcor) framework and the DirectX Raytracing API, CDXR implements a hybrid rasterization-raytracing configurable pipeline.
-For writing this renderer, I relied a lot on Chris Wyman's SIGGRAPH courses and the Ray Tracing Gems series.
+Based on the [Falcor](https://github.com/NVIDIAGameWorks/Falcor) framework and the DirectX Raytracing API and following Chris Wyman's SIGGRAPH courses and the Raytracing Gems series, CDXR implements a hybrid rasterization-raytracing configurable pipeline.

 Check out the source code on ***[Github](https://github.com/carlos-lopez-garces/cdxr)***.